10 New Year’s resolutions for successful students

 Need a bit of inspiration to get started?
 Here are our top 10 New Year’s resolutions for students:

-With so much to do on campus and the vibrant buzz of university life all around you, it can be easy to get trapped in a bubble.
+With the world so uncertain, it’s easy to get trapped in your room away from the outside world.
 Before long, you’ve been studying in the same place for years without ever truly exploring it.
 You could be really missing out!

-Travel just a little further afield, and you might discover something really special – like the beautiful Alnwick Castle and Gardens, which are only an hour away from Newcastle University.
+When restrictions are loosened, travel just a little further afield and you might discover something really special – like the beautiful Alnwick Castle and Gardens, which are only an hour away from Newcastle University.

 2. Do it NOW!